BettercareHealth/bettercare/maternal-care/0-5-introduction.md

 ### The Desmond Tutu Tuberculosis Centre

 The Desmond Tutu Tuberculosis Centre at Stellenbosch University, South Africa, strives to improve the health of vulnerable groups through the education of healthcare workers and community members, and by influencing policy based on research into the epidemiology of childhood tuberculosis, multi-drug-resistant tuberculosis, HIV/TB co-infection and preventing the spread of TB and HIV in southern Africa.

+### Perinatal Mental Health Project

+The Perinatal Mental Health Project of the Department of Psychiatry and Mental Health at the University of Cape Town aims at improving the mental health of women both during pregnancy and in the months afterwards.
+The project targets women who are at risk of depression and anxiety.

+### The Infection Control Africa Network

+The Infection Control Africa Network (ICAN) promotes and facilitates the establishment of infection control programmes.
+This includes promotion of surveillance for and reduction of healthcare-associated infections, and antimicrobial stewardship activities through education.
+ICAN works with infection prevention structures in Africa and other international health related associations.

 ### Updating the course material